The Best Local Farm Tour in Every State

 Gritt’s is the spot where foodie meets farmer at their famous summer evening dinners.
 On long family-style picnic tables overlooking the scenic grounds, you’ll be treated to a gourmet farm-to-table dinner prepared by a professional chef and using ingredients straight from the fields.
 Relax in the joyful atmosphere and let the kids burn off their energy on a tour of the farm following your meal.

 Hinchley’s Dairy Farm, Cambridge

-All those Wisconsin cheese curds have to come from somewhere—like Hinchley’s in Cambridge, where over 100 dairy cows roam the fields.
+All those Wisconsin cheese curds have to come from somewhere—like Hinchley’s in Cambridge, where more than 100 dairy cows roam the fields.
 The two-hour farm tour is as extensive (and as fun) as it gets.
 Not only can you pet the baby calves in their stalls, you also get to milk a cow yourself!
-Now that’s something you don’t get to do every day…
+Now that’s something you don’t get to do every day.

 Terry Bison Ranch, Cheyenne

 “Home, home on the range” is likely what you’ll be singing at this Wild West escape.
 Hop aboard the train which will take you for a narrated tour through the rolling hills as you stare in awe at the massive bison grazing in the pastures.
 Spend the rest of the day fishing, hiking or taking a trail ride on horseback.
 And make sure you leave with a container of fresh bison meat in tow.